Azure-Samples/ms-identity-javascript-nodejs-tutorial/4-Deployment/README.md

 ## Overview

 This sample demonstrates how to deploy a Node.js & Express web application coupled with a Node.js & Express web API to **Azure Cloud** using the [Azure App Service](https://docs.microsoft.com/azure/app-service/).
-To do so, we will use the [same code sample from Chapter 3](../3-Authorization-II/1-call-api).
+To do so, we will use the [same code sample from Chapter 2](../2-Authorization-I/1-call-graph).

-> :information_source: The steps below apply similarly to B2C applications, for instance the [B2C sample from Chapter 3](../3-Authorization-II/2-call-api-b2c)

 ## Scenario